 There are two main Cardamom varieties, which have the unassuming names 'Variety major' and 'Variety minor'.
 Variety minor, which is the more widely cultivated of the two, is so named because it produces a smaller fruit and it comes in three cultivars or types, known as 'Malabar', 'Mysore' and 'Vazhukka'.
 Variety major is a wild form of cardamom and is nowadays rarely cultivated.

-The leaves are sword-shaped, 30 to 90 cm (1 to 3 ft) long, dark lush green on the surface, pale green underneath and are alternately arranged along the top half of the stem.
+The leaves are sword-shaped, 30 to 90 cm (1 to 3 ft) long, dark lush green on top, pale green underneath and alternately arranged along the top half of the stem.
 They give off a spicy, ginger-like aroma when crushed.

 The flowers are about 4 cm (1.6 in) long, orchid-like with pale green petals and a large, prominent white lip marked by violet or pink stripes.
 They come into bloom from spring through to autumn, in clusters at the ends of flower stalks up to 1 m (3.2 ft) long, arising from the base of the plant.